markimus-maximus/Web_Scraping/README.md

 This function takes x,y coordinates as parameters in order to scroll to a certain location on the page.
 To achive this, the execute_script function of the driver class is used.

-`click_notifications`

-This method uses ChromeOptions function of the webdriver class to specify to click not to allow notifications.

 `maximise_window(self)`